-In celebration of our new Reserve labels, wine journalist and sommelier Courtney Schiessl penned a post that explores the Russian River Valley, where two of our most popular domestic Reserve Series wines are made.
-Read Courtney’s take on this region below and check out more of her work in publications like Forbes and Vinepair.
+Wine journalist and sommelier Courtney Schiessl penned a post that explores the Russian River Valley, where two of our most popular domestic Reserve Series wines are made.
+Read Courtney’s take on this region below.

 Sonoma wines have become well-known fixtures for good reason, but the reality is that Sonoma County is a large area, covering a wide swath of land from the Mayacamas Mountains to the Pacific coast.
 Individual climates and soils—and the resulting styles of wines produced—vary dramatically, from the very cool vineyards and sparkling wines of Carneros, to the warm, dry summers and blockbuster Cabernet Sauvignons of Alexander Valley.